What to do with compost

 - You might find a manure recycling program in your area.
 I’m not kidding about this.
-Basically, a waste management service that picks up your household trash will also pick up your manure and compost it at their facility.
+A waste management service that picks up your household trash will also pick up your manure and compost it at their facility.
 Great for farms with no compost areas.

 - Some communities have compost-sharing programs.
-Local farmers and residents can share their compost between neighbors.
-The group in my area will even specify what type of animal created the manure, just in case your flowers prefer pig compost over horse compost.
-Check around your local feed stores and co-ops for details on a group in your area.
+Local farmers and residents can share their compost with neighbors.
+The group in my area will specify what animal created the manure, just in case your flowers prefer pig compost over horse compost.
+Check your local feed stores and co-ops for details on a group in your area.

 - You can also place ads to sell/give away your horse compost.
-There are some gardeners that will never use horse manure because of the myth that dewormers will poison their plants.
+Some gardeners will never use horse manure because of the myth that dewormers will poison their plants.
 Not true.
 Or they think the worm eggs in manure will poison their plants.
 Also not true.
-The composting process, when done well, generates so much heat any eggs are destroyed.
+When done well, the composting process generates so much heat that any eggs are destroyed.
 Five days or so at 140 degrees F will kill all eggs.
 Dewormers are broken down in a few weeks.

 No raw manure spreading!
 Only compost.

 - You can also use the compost to spread on your pastures in spring and fall (not winter).
 Spreading raw manure leads to the spread of parasites and can have serious environmental hazards if it runs off into streams.
 However, composted manure is awesome for fields and pastures!

 - Perhaps your barn needs a veggie garden?
 Or flower beds around the barn?
 Just use the compost.
 Tilling compost into the soil makes for a wonderful spot to grow amazing veggies.
 Carrots anyone?